mostlygeek/llama-swap/README.md

 ![llama-swap header image](header.jpeg)

+# Introduction
-llama-swap is a golang server that automatically swaps the llama.cpp server on demand.
+llama-swap is an OpenAI API compatible server that gives you complete control over how you use your hardware.
+It automatically swaps to the configuration of your choice for serving a model.
 Since [llama.cpp's server](https://github.com/ggerganov/llama.cpp/tree/master/examples/server) can't swap models, let's swap the server instead!

 Features: